 Ocean barracuda, tigerfish

 The wahoo is a steel blue fish above and pale blue below.
+The body is slender and the elongate jaws form a pointed beak.
 It has a series of 25 to 30 irregular blackish-blue verticle bars on the sides.
 A distinguishing characteristic is that protrusions on the gills (gill rakers) are absent.

 South Atlantic Federal Regulations